New exam processing system improves efficiency and generates savings for Cambridge English

 Based on Process Director by BP Logix, BIM facilitates on-screen marking for short and long text responses to complement the work of human examiners.
 When scanned scripts are captured, the system identifies the exam paper and extracts the relevant response areas from the page.
 Invalid or unreadable responses are shown to an examiner for manual marking.
 Marking quality assurance rules are automatically enforced across a session, with double-marking, error rates, escalations and hierarchical marker monitoring built into the workflow.

 Teams are managed by system administrators and team leaders, with dashboard views showing real-time session and component assignments and marking statistics.
 When a team leader is happy with the marking, it is released for onward processing.

-The initial success gave Cambridge Assessment the confidence to roll out flagship qualifications on the system worldwide.
+The initial success gave Cambridge English the confidence to roll out flagship qualifications on the system worldwide.

 To find out learn more our exam paper capture and processing solutions for high stakes tests in education, please contact us.